bhickey/Diplomatic-Timekeeper/README.md

 Diplomatic Timekeeper
 =====================
 Yet another clock for Diplomacy.
-Written in JavaScript using jQuery.
+Written in JavaScript using jQuery and HTML5.
+Tested under Firefox 12.

 Features
 --------